Homemade Baby Food Recipes

 Some parents prefer to peel pears due to textural reasons - there are woody cells just under the skin that can make pears seem a bit gritty.

-On the other hand, many of the nutrients in the fruit are contained in the skin.
-So it's always good to encourage your little one to eat the entire fruit - peel and all! - at the appropriate stage.
+So it’s always good to encourage your little one to eat the entire fruit – peel and all! – at the appropriate stage.

 Read more about the pros and cons of peeling fruits and veggies for your baby

-Pear baby food - could my baby be allergic to pears?
+Could my baby be allergic to pears?

-Any food, of course, has the potential to cause an allergic reaction in a sensitive individual - but allergies to pears are very rare.
-Nevertheless, you should still introduce pears to your baby with the consent of your doctor and using the four day rule.
 That way, if pears DO cause an adverse reaction or digestive upset in your baby, you will easily be able to identify them as the culprit.

 This link provides more information about pear allergy, which is often associated with birch pollen allergy or - more seriously - with an allergy to peach.